josephholten/jmyml/README.md

 ```

 where `BUILD_TYPE` is one of `debug` and `release`.

-There are two exectubles sofar, which are both GUI applications:
+As the GUI applications build raylib, you can opt out of building them by setting `-DJMYML_BUILD_GUI=OFF`.

+## Executables
+### idxview
-- idxview: GUI interface visualizing any idx file of rank at least 2, i.e. a collection of images in uncompressed grayscale format.
+GUI interface visualizing any idx file of rank at least 2, i.e. a collection of images in uncompressed grayscale format.
 This is very useful for example to visualize the MNIST dataset located in this repository under `data/mnist`.
 LEFT/RIGHT arrow keys page through more images.

+### mldraw
-- mldraw: GUI interface to draw numbers with your mouse, which then are detected by a machine learning model implemented with this library.
+GUI interface to draw numbers with your mouse, which then are detected by a machine learning model implemented with this library.

-To build the GUI applications you must set the cmake option `JMYML_BUILD_GUI`.
-As the GUI applications build raylib, you can opt out of building them by setting `-DJMYML_BUILD_GUI=OFF`.